13 Fun Things to Do in Wilmington, Delaware

 The former home of Henry Francis du Pont, the Winterthur estate offers gorgeous gardens and an historic mansion that’s now a museum and library.
 With 60 acres of gardens to explore and a house with 175 artifact-packed rooms, a visit to Winterthur is one of the most fun things to do in Wilmington.

 In the house/museum is the largest collection of decorative arts in America.
 There are nearly 90,000 objects, including furniture, ceramics, textiles, and paintings to peruse and learn about.
-Visitors will find hand-painted Chinese wallpaper, important paintings of the Founding Fathers, and interesting objects such as a set of metal tankards made by Paul Revere.
+Visitors will find hand-painted Chinese wallpaper, important paintings of the founding fathers, and interesting objects such as a set of metal tankards made by Paul Revere.
 Objects in the collection go back as far as the 1640s.

 Ride the Wilmington and Western Railroad